top of page

 There is something timeless about breaking bread with someone.
 Flour, laughter, warmth, and shared effort dissolve barriers faster than words ever could.

-In the evenings, Daichi sat at the table trying to read Harry Potter.
-It was difficult.
-So we stepped back, found children’s books with pictures, and slowly built confidence — basic sentences, then short stories, then chapter books.
-Before long, he was reading Harry Potter again.
+So we stepped back and found children's books with pictures.
+Slowly we built confidence — basic sentences, then short stories, then chapter books.

-He shoveled snow.
-We went on winter hikes.
-One night he cooked Japanese supper for us.
-Another time, breakfast.
 We shared stories about culture, respect, and everyday life.
-He explained how, in Japan, students and staff clean their own schools — no janitors — as a practice of responsibility and respect.
+He explained how in Japan students and staff clean their own schools — no janitors — as a way of practicing responsibility and respect.

 When it was time for him to leave, his gap year was ending and university was calling him back.
-Before he left, he asked quietly,“When I graduate… can I come back?
-I don’t think I’m finished here yet.”

-Months later, a message arrived:“Hi, it’s Daichi.
+"Hi, it’s Daichi.
 I’m graduating in April.
-I was wondering if I could come back.”
+I was wondering if I could come back."

 That’s how many volunteer farming experiences truly work — not as transactions, but as relationships that continue.